ashcorpdev/twitch-emotes-to-guilded/README.md

 5. You will be prompted as to whether or not you want to add the emotes.
 6. Click 'Import' again and your emotes should appear in a few moments.

+# Limitations

+This script only grabs the Twitch Global Emotes at the time you run it and won't be able to update them.

+Additionally, if you try to add the same emote pack to Guilded multiple times, you'll end up with duplicated emotes in your Emotes section.

+This isn't something I can do something about, so you'll either have to stick to the ones you get at the time, or maybe host them on a server where you don't have any other emotes.

 # How it works

 1. The script will reach out to the https://twitchdatabase.com API to get a list of global emotes.